jackransomlovell/azure-acquire/README.md

 # azure-acquire
 Acquiring MoSeq data using Kinect Azure.
 This package is a simple CLI tool that facilitates acquiring data using Kinect Azure on an Ubuntu machine.
+To setup the acqusition apparatus please follow [the Kinect 2 depth camera setup](https://github.com/dattalab/kinect2-nidaq/wiki). **Please note that the recommended height for the Azure Kinect camera is 23.5 inches (59.6cm) from the depth camera to the bottom of the apparatus.**

 # Installation